marcov/webuploader/README.md

 - `npm install`

 ## Usage
-Run the application with: `node ./bin/www` to listen on port 3000 or `PORT=1234 node ./bin/www` for a custom port.
+Run the application with: `node ./bin/www`.
+This will start up a web server listening on port 3000 and storing files inside the "uploads" folder.
+Environment variables:

-Alternatively, use nodemon to write code and automatically have it ready to test it: `DEBUG=webuploader:* nodemon`
+- PORT=1234 to listen on a custom port.
+- UPLOADS_ROOT=my_upload_folder to store/serve files from a custom location.

 For local use fire up a browser and go to http://localhost:3000.

+## Development
+For development, just use nodemon to automatically have the application restarting whenever you save an edit: `DEBUG=webuploader:* nodemon`